Mayslick in Mason County, Kentucky — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Kentucky - Confederate Raids and Invasions, and a Federal Retreat, and the Kentucky Historical Society series lists.
 A significant historical date for this entry is June 1, 1859.

 Location.
 38° 29.903′ N, 83° 45.379′ W. Marker is in Mayslick, Kentucky, in Mason County.
-Marker is at the intersection of Kentucky Route 11 and Helena Road (Kentucky Route 324), on the right when traveling north on State Route 11.
+It is at the intersection of Kentucky Route 11 and Helena Road ( Route 324), on the right when traveling north on Kentucky Route 11.
 Touch for map.
 Marker is at or near this postal address: 6963 Ky 11, Mayslick KY 41055, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Charles Young Birthplace (approx. 2½ miles away); a different marker also named Morgan's Last Raid (approx. 4.6 miles away); May's Lick Negro School (approx. 4.7 miles away); Second Baptist May's Lick (approx. 4.7 miles away); Presbyterian Church (approx. 4.8 miles away); Disciples of Christ (approx. 4.8 miles away); Childhood Home of Dr. Drake (approx. 4.8 miles away); Stockton's Station (approx. 5 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Charles Young Birthplace (approx. 2½ miles away); a different marker also named Morgan's Last Raid (approx. 4.6 miles away); May's Lick Negro School (approx. 4.7 miles away); Second Baptist May's Lick (approx. 4.7 miles away); Presbyterian Church (approx. 4.8 miles away); Disciples of Christ (approx. 4.8 miles away); Childhood Home of Dr. Drake (approx. 4.8 miles away); Stockton's Station (approx. 5 miles away).
 Touch for a list and map of all markers in Mayslick.

 Related markers.
 Click here for a list of markers that are related to this marker.